sansiddhjain/sansiddhjain.github.io/projects.md

 <!-- <img style="float: left; width: 50%;;" src="https://sansiddhjain.github.io/graph5.svg"> -->
 </p>

-· Developed a computer vision pipeline for estimating volume of an object given a set of images · Designed for determining whether newborn baby is low birth-weight or not using a mobile phone · Used Mask R-CNN trained on MS COCO dataset to segment out object from background in image · Applied Structure-from-Motion (SfM) on segmented images to generate sparse 3D point cloud of object · Applied Multi-view Stereo (MVS) depth map fusion on above resultant to generate dense point cloud · Implemented ”Touch-Expand” graph-cut algorithm to generate closed surface for volume calculation · Also advised student team working on estimating soyabean yield from satellite images in Maharashtra
+My work here focused on developing a computer vision pipeline for estimating volume of an object given a set of images.
+This was for determining whether a newborn baby is low birth-weight or not using images captured on a mobile phone.
+India has a high incidence of neonate and child mortality due to low-birth weight - 350,000 newborns die in India before they turn 28 days old, and that accounts for roughly 50% of all neonate deaths in India ([Source](http://archive.indiaspend.com/cover-story/low-birth-weight-preterm-delivery-cause-most-newborn-deaths-in-india-45376)).
+A lot of these deaths are avoidable - more than 66% of neonates in India are not weighed at birth (because the proper infrastructure doesn't exist).
+Since India has one of the highest incidences of low-birth-weight in general (28% of babies born in India are low-birth-weight), solving this can have an impact at an enormous scale ([Data Source](https://data.unicef.org/topic/nutrition/low-birthweight/)).
+I worked on developing a computer vision pipeline with largely classical vision techniques.
+Mask-RCNN was used for image segmentation, and SfM and MVS techniques were used for 3D reconstruction to obtain the volume of object from its images.

 # Data-driven Legal Reforms
 ## Advisors - Prof. Mausam & Prof. Nomesh Bolia, IIT Delhi
 ### Undergraduate Thesis

-· Scraped large dataset (> 15TB) of court cases summaries from Indian district courts.
-420+/594 dis- tricts (∼ 71%) scraped.
-Analysed districts across several metrics to identify good and bad anomalies
+The objective of this project was to amass a very large dataset of court cases from Indian district courts.
+We scrape (still ongoing!) a dataset of more than 10 million cases at Indian district courts from [this](https://services.ecourts.gov.in/ecourtindia_v6/) website.
+The first part of the project focused on analysing the data to make inferences regarding the performance of various districts - which are the good/bad performing districts, good/bad performing states, are certain districts outstandingly good/egregiously bad with respect to certain casetypes, etc. For this we defined various evaluation metrics (such as mean case duration time, percentage tail bounds) for statistically analysing districts for identifying anomalies.
+KL Divergence was also used to create an aggregate metric.

-· Used KL divergence to come up with aggregate measure encompassing performance across all metrics · Implemented lexical cosine distance clustering to obtain a standardised list of casetypes across courts · Trained several random forest, gradient boosted trees, and MLP models to predict case duration time · Trained mixture density networks to output probability distribution over case duration time instead · Modeled case (sequence of hearings) as a Markov Reward Process with reward being case duration · Website designed to showcase project work.
-Presented to senior SC judge Justice Madan Lokur, and NITI Aayog
+The second part of the project focused on developing various predictive models - given information about a case, can we predict its case duration time?
+Various models such as Random Forest, Boosted Trees, Feedforward NNs, Mixture Density Networks etc were used.
+We also designed a website to demonstrate our work, which was showcased to senior SC judge Justice Madan Lokur, and NITI Aayog (link is below).

 [\[demo\]](https://sansiddhjain.github.io/btp_website/home)